245C.03 Background study; individuals to be studied.

 (2) an individual age 13 and over living in the household where the licensed program will be provided;

-(3) current or prospective employees or contractors of the applicant who will have direct contact with persons served by the facility, agency, or program;
+(3) current employees or contractors of the applicant who will have direct contact with persons served by the facility, agency, or program;

 (4) volunteers or student volunteers who will have direct contact with persons served by the program to provide program services if the contact is not under the continuous, direct supervision by an individual listed in clause (1) or (3);